Prestongrange Museum

 Overview

-Prestongrange Museum is an outdoor historic site located in Prestonpans not far from the banks of the Firth of Forth in East Lothian.
+Prestongrange Museum is an outdoor historic site located in Prestonpans, not far from the banks of the Firth of Forth in East Lothian.
+The village of Prestonpans is relatively unknown to Scotland’s tourists, which is a shame because it has a huge amount of history that dates back over 1,000 years.

-Getting to Prestongrange Museum from Edinburgh is simple enough if you follow the signs to Prestonpans (the next village east after Musselburgh) and take the turning onto the B1348.
+Getting to Prestongrange Museum from Edinburgh is easy if you follow the signs to Prestonpans (the next village east after Musselburgh) and take the turning onto the B1348.
+You’ll pass a turn-off for Levenhall Links Nature Reserve, and a bit further on is the signposted entrance to Prestongrange Museum.
+It’s a fairly nondescript road, so keep your eyes open for the signposts, after which you’ll find a few roadside parking spaces before the main entrance.

-Once inside you’re free to walk around at your leisure to look at the old buildings and machinery, with the majority of the exhibits located in the area at the back towards the woodland (and behind those trees is the world’s sixth-oldest golf course).
+Once inside, you’re free to walk around at your leisure to look at the old buildings and machinery, with the majority of the exhibits located in the area at the back towards the woodland.
+Once there, you’ll find the remains of the railway lines that transported coal in and out of the site, as well as the steam-powered machinery that used to keep the coal mines running.

 Prestongrange Mining Museum